 Employment Outlook and Salary Information

-As of May 2013, the average yearly salary of loan officers was $71,800, the U.S. Bureau of Labor Statistics (BLS) said.
-From 2012-2022, the BLS projected 8% employment growth for these professionals, which was about as fast as the average for all occupations.
+As of May 2018, the average yearly salary of loan officers was $76,270, the U.S. Bureau of Labor Statistics (BLS) said.
+From 2018-2028, the BLS projected 8% employment growth for these professionals, which was faster than the average for all occupations.
 This prediction is based, in part, on lending activity returning after the recession.

 Mortgage loan officers require only a high school diploma, but need a bachelor's degree for some positions or to work on commercial real estate loans.
 They must be licensed, which usually includes completing coursework, passing a background check, and passing an exam.
 Certification is available, but not always required.